Stojj2/Portfolio-Project-1/README.md

     ![confirmation.html mobile](docs/Lighthouse-index-mobile.png)
     ![index.html mobile](docs/Lighthouse-confirmation-mobile.png)
 ### Test cases
+   - Biggest challenges
+     - step-by-step
+   - Going To Mars
+     - step-by-step
+   - Sign Up
+     - step-by-step

 ### Fixed bugs
   - W3C validator indicate on one error in HTML code for index.html
    ![Validator](docs/W3C-validator-fixed-small.png)
      - The error where corrected and W3C did completed with no errors in the index.html file
   -

+## Technology
+  - **Balsamiq**
+    - Balsamiq Wireframes where used to draw wireframes for this project
+  - **GitPod**
+    - GitPod where used for writing all code
+  - **GitHub**
+    - For storing the code GitHub where used
+  - **GitHub Pages**
+    - GitHug pages where used for hosting the website
+  - **Chrome DevTools**
+    - Chroms built in devtools where used for testing

+## Supported screens and browsers
+  - For this web page different screen sizes were tested and no errors were found.
+This specific sizes were validated
+    - **Desktop** 1920×1080
+    - **Tablet** 768x1024
+    - **Mobile** 360x640
+      - For this resolution the media query will style the website with new style

 ## **Deployment**

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: